MBCOT/Referral-and-Reward-Systems/README.md

 #### Referral Process

 1. **Token Creation and Distribution:**
-   - Central authority or smart contract creates a large number of referral tokens.
+   - Central authority creates a large number of referral tokens and distribute them on smart contracts.
    - Users obtain referral tokens from the central authority or buy them on a smart contract.

 2. **Inviting Friends:**